Compare cheap car insurance quotes in Ontario

 Auto insurance in the province is provided by private insurance companies, but the Financial Services Regulatory Authority of Ontario (FRSA) is there to ensure rate increases are substantiated.
 The agency exists to protect consumer rights and review complaints when insurers aren't following the rules.

-In Ontario, all standard auto insurance policies need to come with four basic coverages – let's take at the minimum requirements you need to carry.
+In Ontario, a basic auto insurance policy comes with four different coverages – let's take a look at the minimum requirements you need to carry.

 Third-party liability